aisaacroth/Daily-Programmer/ISBN-Validator/README.md

 `(10 * 0) + (9 * 7) + (8 * 4) + (7 * 7) + (6 * 5) + (5 * 3) + (4 * 2) + (3 * 6)
 + (2 * 9) + (1 * 9) = 242` which can be dived by 11 and have no remaineder.

-For the cases where the last digit has to eqaul to ten, the last digit is written as X. For example `156881111X`.
+For the cases where the last digit has to equal to ten, the last digit is written as X. For example `156881111X`.

 ##Bonus##